ParsaImani/Edabit/README.md

     Form the email by joining the first and last name together with a . in between, and follow it with @company.com at the end.
 Make sure the entire email is in lowercase.

 ##Fifth one:
+    Create a class named User and create a way to check the number of users (number of instances) that were created, so that the value can be accessed as a class attribute.
+ Examples

+ u1 = User("johnsmith10")
+ User.user_count ➞ 1

+ u2 = User("marysue1989")
+ User.user_count ➞ 2

+  u3 = User("milan_rodrick")
+  User.user_count ➞ 3

+Make sure that the usernames are accessible via the instance attribute username.

+  u1.username ➞ "johnsmith10"

+  u2.username ➞ "marysue1989"

+  .username ➞ "milan_rodrick"

+##sixth one:

     Create a Book class that has two attributes:

     .title
     .author